heavyai/heavydb/docs/source/execution/results.rst

 +-------------+--------------+--------------+

 .. note::
-    OmniSciDB will attempt to allocate the most compact output buffer possible.
+    HeavyDB will attempt to allocate the most compact output buffer possible.
 In the above example, the 8 byte slots required for ``AVG`` are forcing 8 byte physical size for all outputs.

 The ``x`` and ``COUNT`` targets each require one slot in the output buffer and a physical size greater than our equal to their logical size.
 The ``AVG`` target requires two slots; one to compute the count, and one to compute a running sum.
 This allows ``AVG`` to be computed in parallel and reduced across multiple outputs.